Skip to content

 • An interim proposal would tax the revenues from some digital activities of multinational corporations at 3 percent.

-• The 3 percent tax on revenues would operate like a tariffTariffs are taxes imposed by one country on goods or services imported from another country.
-Tariffs are trade barriers that raise prices and reduce available quantities of goods and services for US businesses and consumers. impacting multinational companies not based in the EU.
+• The 3 percent tax on revenues would operate like a tariffTariffs are taxes imposed by one country on goods imported from another country.
+Tariffs are trade barriers that raise prices, reduce available quantities of goods and services for US businesses and consumers, and create an economic burden on foreign exporters. impacting multinational companies not based in the EU.

 • Both proposals are likely to have a broad impact despite being intended to target just a portion of the economy.